-If you’re in sobriety but not in recovery, you may be at risk of developing another addiction.
+You may risk developing another addiction if you’re in sobriety but not recovery.
 If you haven’t dealt with your underlying issues, you may substitute one addiction for another.
-The dry drunk syndrome may also be part of post-acute withdrawal syndrome (PAWS), which is when withdrawal symptoms last longer than expected.
+The dry drunk syndrome may also be part of post-acute withdrawal syndrome (PAWS), when withdrawal symptoms last longer than expected.
 This is also known as protracted withdrawal.

 The dry drunk syndrome is when you turn to destructive coping habits instead of developing healthy habits.
-For recovery to be successful, you have to deal with any mental health issues or trauma that contributed to your substance abuse problems.
+For recovery to be successful, you must deal with any mental health issues or trauma contributing to your substance abuse problems.

 Get Your Life Back

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.Hotline(844) 597-1011

 Alcohol Dry Drunk Facts

 Dry drunk is a term used to describe the negative emotional and behavioral symptoms experienced by a person who has stopped drinking alcohol but has not yet fully addressed the underlying issues related to their alcohol addiction.